tatsumoto-ren/tatsumoto-ren.github.io/blog/how-to-type-in-japanese.md

 you need to press Space and select from a number of choices.
 Or you can leave the word as is by pressing Enter.

-Often in Japanese, a single word is spelled with different kanji.
+Often in Japanese,
+a single word can be spelled multiple ways, and different words can be read the same.
 For example, `しんちょう` could be written as `慎重`, or as `身長`.
 This is why you may be given multiple options to choose from when you press Space.